 Are you looking for answers on how to stop being toxic in a relationship?
-You are not the only one.
+Instead of hating yourself for it, let’s get to the bottom of it.
+Also, it is important to realize that you are not the only one.
 How many of you have been in toxic relationships and how many of you have been accused of being toxic by your significant other?
 That count is almost equal.
-In every difficult relationship, there is one wrongdoer and one sufferer.
-If you are either of those, then you have arrived at the right place.
+If you have introspected and realized you need to change, then we have some tips for you on how to not be toxic in a relationship.

-When reached out to Dr. Aman Bhonsle (Ph.D., PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, for his insights on being a toxic person in a relationship, he said, “Unfortunately, the toxic person thinks they are always right and that they are perfectly all right.
-They think there is nothing wrong with them.
-The others are wrong.
-They will know they are toxic when they go beyond the parameters of their regular behavior.”
+When reached out to Dr. Aman Bhonsle (Ph.D., PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, for his insights on someone who’s being a toxic person in a relationship.
+He said, “Unfortunately, the toxic person thinks they are always right.
+They think there is nothing wrong with them, and that others are wrong.
+They will only know they need to change when they go beyond the parameters of their regular behavior.”

 5 Signs You Are The Toxic One In Your Relationship

-“You will know you are the toxic one when people stop hanging out with you, when people make excuses to get out of a meeting with you and when people keep a distance from you.
+What makes a person toxic?
+“You will know you are the one doing toxic behavior when people stop hanging out with you, when people make excuses to get out of a meeting with you, and when people keep a distance from you.
 You will begin to feel that something is going wrong somewhere.
 Your selfishness will begin to impact all the relationships in your life,” says Dr. Bhonsle.

-There’s no shame in acknowledging that you are the toxic one and asking how to stop being a toxic girlfriend or boyfriend.
-It’s the first step to change.
 Dr. Bhonsle had an extremely poignant insight to share on this matter.
 “When you find out you are the toxic one in the relationship and seek out to change the course of your actions, don’t look for immediate results.
 Instead, look for change.
 Change is not a guarantee of success.
 It’s a guarantee of momentum,” he says.
-If you want to know if it’s you or your partner, then read the below signs and find out:
+If you want to know if it’s you or your partner with the toxic behavior, then read these signs and find out:

 Related Reading: What To Look For In A Relationship?
 The Ultimate List Of 15 Things

-Superiority complex is when someone has an inflated view of themselves.
-They think they are better than others.
+A superiority complex is when someone has an inflated view of themselves.
+They think that they are better than others.
 A person with a superiority complex also brings this line of thought to their romantic relationships.
-They think they are smarter, cleverer and more important than their significant other.
-If you have a superiority complex and you assert that superiority in your relationship, then you could be the problem.
-It’s a good thing you are asking questions like, “Am I toxic in my relationship?” and “How to stop being toxic in a relationship?”.
+They think they are smarter, cleverer, and more important than their significant other.
+If you assert that superiority in your relationship, then you could be the problem.

-This complex is mostly seen in people who try to conceal or hide their insecurities and their feelings of inferiority.
-It’s not easy to live with a person who has a superiority complex.
-The one-sided perception of yourself will eventually get the better of you.
-If you have this complex, now is the right time to ask, “Am I toxic in my relationship?”, whether it’s affecting the bond you share with your partner as fixing a toxic relationship requires a lot of strength and courage.
+This complex is mostly seen in people who try to hide their insecurities and their feelings of inferiority.
+If you have this complex, now is the right time to ask, “Am I toxic in my relationship?”
+It’ll affect the bond you share with your partner as fixing a toxic relationship requires a lot of strength and courage.

-Manipulation is often known to range from gaslighting to lying to hiding information from your significant other.
+How to know if you are toxic in a relationship?
+Let’s see if you do any of the following.
+Manipulation is often known to range from gaslighting someone to lying to them and also hiding information from your significant other.
 To use emotional manipulation on someone is to try and gain power over them.
 It is sort of a mind game that amounts to being a toxic person in a relationship.
 The end goal is to use that power to control the other person.

 4. Are you a control freak?

 If you make your partner live by your rules, then you need to look for answers for how to stop being toxic in a relationship.
-Control freaks tend to go to an extent of not just telling you what to do or making all the decisions by themselves but also governing who you can be friends with and whom to hang out with.
+Control freaks tend to go to an extent of not just telling you what to do or making all the decisions by themselves, but also governing whom you can be friends with and whom to hang out with.

 Related Reading: Moving On From A Toxic Relationship – 8 Expert Tips To Help

-If you are someone who demands a lot of attention and time from your partner and tends to get needy, then there are chances you are being a toxic person in a relationship.
-This is also called “high maintenance”.
-Look for the signs if she is a high-maintenance girl or boy.
+If you demand a lot of attention and time from your partner and tend to get needy, then there are chances you are being a toxic person in a relationship.
+Look for the signs that you are a high-maintenance girl or boy.

 When you fall in love with someone, it’s not necessary to make them the center of your universe and it’s not necessary to demand the same from them.
-It could make your partner feel trapped and suffocated.
-If you want to learn how to stop being toxic in a relationship, then accept that they cannot cater to every single need of yours, and you shouldn’t expect them to give in to all your demands.
+That is the cornerstone of healthy relationships, as the opposite could make your partner feel trapped and suffocated.
+If you are wondering, “Am I toxic in my relationship?” and want to learn how to stop being toxic in a relationship, then accept that your bae cannot cater to every single need of yours, and you shouldn’t expect them to give in to all your demands.

 How Does You Being Toxic Affect Your Relationships?

-“When you are toxic in a relationship, it becomes hard for people to love you, rely on you, trust you and find comfort in you.
-There’s a certain value that you bring to all your relationships, and when toxicity begins to creep in, the relationship gets wrecked.
+“When you are exhibiting toxic ways in a relationship, it becomes hard for people to love you, rely on you, trust you, and find comfort in you.
+There’s a certain value that you bring to all your relationships, and when toxicity begins to creep in, the dynamic gets wrecked.
 Toxicity can also be in the form of hostile behavior, being negligent, selfish, vindictive, and also being clingy,” says Dr. Bhonsle.

 When you engage in such tactics, you might end up damaging your relationship beyond repair.
 It will impact the quality of your romance.
-It will affect your relationship in many ways such as lying, lack of trust, lack of communication, and all kinds of abuse — emotional, verbal and physical.
-Even though a lot of damage has been done, it is never too late to change yourself for the better.
+But even though a lot of damage has been done, it is never too late to change yourself for the better.
 The journey of that change begins with addressing a rather uncomfortable question: Am I toxic in my relationship?

 11 Expert Tips To Stop Being Toxic In A Relationship

-Without the help of mental health professionals, it could be difficult to understand the nature of your toxicity.
+Without the help of mental health professionals, it could be difficult to understand the nature of your toxicity and what might be causing it.
 Only a therapist will help you unravel your behavioral patterns and discover the reason behind them.
-They will show you the path to healing and becoming a better version of yourself.
-And also help you move on from what happened to you in the past.
+They will show you the path to healing and becoming a better version of yourself and teach you how to be in healthy relationships.
 All of these processes are integral to how to stop being toxic in a relationship.

-“Therapy becomes a crucial aspect in this situation because the person who thinks they’re being toxic in a relationship needs a neutral person to understand the entire scenario.
-Many couples have shared their experience on how talk therapy helped in their relationship.
-A licensed professional will know how to handle the situation and how to guide the person in stressful situations.”, says Dr. Bhonsle.
+“Therapy becomes a crucial aspect in this situation because you need a neutral person to understand the entire scenario.
+Many couples have shared their experience on how talk therapy helped and made them feel better.
+A licensed professional will know how to guide the person in stressful situations,” says Dr. Bhonsle.

 If you can relate to the signs that indicate that you’re the toxic one in your relationship and are looking for help to break your behavior patterns, Bonobology’s panel of licensed and skilled counselors is here for you.